We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 The seller also needs to meet a few conditions:

-- Purchases from independent dealers outside of BofA’s network are not eligible for financing.
+Independent dealers outside of BoA’s network are not eligible for financing.

 What states are Bank of America auto loans available in?